Sending fake emails is one of the most common scams, so it’s important to know what to look for.

 If you wonder whether an email is legitimate, contact the company named in the email by using a phone number or email you found through a trusted source.
 Most companies do not ask customers for information through email.

 If you think a caller is trying to scam you, hang up.
 If you get a suspicious email or text, do not reply.
-Call 611 and ask for our Fraud Department.
+If you suspect you are a target of fraud on your AT&T mobile phone account, you can report it to our Fraud team here.
+If you suspect fraud on another account, call the customer service number on your bill for help.
 You can also forward an email to the Anti Phishing Working Group or report it to the FTC.

 Then, delete the email immediately and do not open any attachments.
 AT&T Internet Services makes every effort to block fraudulent messages from reaching our customers, and we will continue working diligently to ensure that your experience with us is both safe and enjoyable.